Water sources in Queensland

 Recycled water sourced from wastewater treatment plants or industrial wastewater (including coal seam gas water) is another climate resilient water source with multiple benefits when treated and used appropriately.

-Recycled water into Wivenhoe Dam is a planned drought response for South East Queensland.
+The addition of purified recycled water into Wivenhoe Dam is a planned drought response for South East Queensland.
+Read more about South East Queensland's Water Security Program.

 Stormwater harvesting and reuse includes collecting and treating stormwater locally for irrigation of sportsgrounds, parks and gardens.